 Creativity for the third year of Stranger Things is in the exact measure and despite the Duffer Brothers script the first two and the last two episodes of the season, the other writers and directors, were 100% aligned with the ideas of Duffer - which didn't happen in the second season.
 There was synchronicity in the plot, which made it much more dynamic and interesting to marathon.

 Some factors contributed to the success of the third season.
 Are they:

 - The actors had the same screen time

-Feminism and Feminine Protagonism
+Feminism and Female Protagonism

 Suzie, with Z

-"It’s impossible to write America without Erica!"
+"It is impossible to write America without Erica!"

-The series tickled.
-In fact, pleased VERY much.
-We had the best season of Stranger Things since the premiere.
-Although the theories existed that Hopper did not die and that he ended up in the Upside Down and that criticism from the expert critics or not point out that Stranger Things 3 was the most of the same and that the Duffer Brothers found the cake recipe for success, I completely disagree.
+The series pleased.
+In fact, it pleased a lot.
+We had the best season Stranger Things since the debut.
+Although theories exist that Hopper didn't die and that he ended up in Inverted World and that criticisms of specialized criticism or do not indicate that Stranger Things 3 was the most of the same and that the Duffer Brothers found the recipe for success cake, I completely disagree.

 We had a dynamic, fun, eighteenth-century plot to the extreme (which is good, of course, because it reinforces the identity in which the series is inserted), good script, clear and easy to understand text.
 Nothing that happened was a repetition of seasons 1 and 2, quite the opposite: there was something new and fresh, from photography to special effects and costumes.